Subscribe to our FREE email newsletter and get the 101 Best Websites for Writers download.

 | View More Prompts

-“How I Got My Agent” is a recurring feature on the Guide to Literary Agents Blog, with this installment featuring Margo Kelly, author of the YA thriller WHO R U REALLY?
+“How I Got My Agent” is a recurring feature on the Guide to Literary Agents Blog, with this installment featuring Rebecca Brooks, author of the erotic romance, ABOVE ALL.
 These columns are great ways for you to learn how to find a literary agent.
 Some tales are of long roads and many setbacks, while others are of good luck and quick signings.
+Rebecca’s agent is Andrea Somberg of Harvey Klinger.

 Writer’s Digest Webinars & Tutorials